ysskrishna/ai-support-bot/README.md

-# AI Support Bot
+# AI Support Bot with Custom Knowledgebase Integration

-A full stack basic AI powered chatbot capable of interacting with custom knowledgebases
+A full-stack chatbot application that uses RAGS to interact intelligently with users based on custom-loaded knowledgebases.
+It supports dynamic dataset loading for seamless updates.
+The chatbot’s language model is evaluated on relevance, accuracy, coherence, completeness, creativity, tone, and alignment with intent, ensuring high-quality, user-focused interactions.

 ## Techstack used
 - React